Why You Should Take Advantage of the Pell Grant

 In roughly evaluating whether or not you would qualify for the Pell Grant, 57% of Pell Grant recipients in 2005 – 2006 had family incomes of less than $20,000 annually, while 90% of Pell Grant recipients in 1999 – 2000 were from families with income less than $41,000 per year.
 However, if your family income is less than $60,000, you are technically eligible for Pell Grants.

 As “free” money, the Pell Grant can provide you with a generous sum of money for your community college education.
 During the 2003 – 2004 school year, the average Pell Grant award was $2,466, but this is far below the maximum award, according to the College Board’s Pell Grant Status Report.
 For the 2009 – 2010 school year, the maximum award is $5,350.
 This will grow to $5,550 for the 2010 – 2011 school year.
-Under the Obama’s administration proposal, the future awards will be tied to the consumer price index and a cost-of-living scale, which will raise the maximum award even more starting in 2013.
+Under Obama’s administration proposal, the future awards will be tied to the consumer price index and a cost-of-living scale, which will raise the maximum award, even more, starting in 2013.

-Unexpected Benefits for the Pell Grant
+Unexpected Benefits of the Pell Grant

 In addition to the funding you receive directly through the Pell Grant, there is another side benefit: more aid through other programs.
 In fact, several other grants are specifically tied to your eligibility for the Pell Grant.
 For example, if you are a Pell Grant recipient, you are a priority candidate for the Federal Supplemental Educational Opportunity Grant.
 There are other grants and loans available that give special consideration to those who are Pell Grant recipients, and if you don’t apply for the Pell Grant, you could likely be missing out on other financial aid opportunities as well.